ErwanHAMIDA/GenProcDay01/README.md

   - [License](#License)

 ## Introduction
-This is a School Project about Procedural Generation on Unity.
+Squalaland is a game made for a School Project about Procedural Generation on Unity.
 Unity doesn't manage pretty well asynchronous programmation so I need to use [UniTask](https://github.com/Cysharp/UniTask), "an open source library which provides an efficient async/await integration to Unity".

-For Procedural Generation, I used Binary Space Partition, Cellular Automaton and Perlin / OpenSimplex2S Noises.
-Noises created by [FastNoise](https://github.com/Auburn/FastNoiseLite), "an extremely portable open source noise generation library with a large selection of noise algorithms"
+For Procedural Generation, I used Binary Space Partition for dungeon rooms and Perlin / OpenSimplex2S Noises for outside map.
+Noises created by [FastNoise](https://github.com/Auburn/FastNoiseLite), "an extremely portable open source noise generation library with a large selection of noise algorithms".

+We have one constraints : the theme of the game : "below the surface" so we made a dungeon under the ground.

 ## Get Started
 ## How to install